 When starting a small business, a business plan is one of the most important things you should budget for.
 Essentially, it outlines your business goals, strategies, and how you plan to accomplish them.
 Business plans don’t necessarily need to be paid for, but they are worth considering.

 A business plan will be your guide to starting your business and paying for everything else that follows in this article.
 It can help you raise investment, secure loans, better manage your finances, and forecast your sales.
 Early on, you and your business will be learning how to operate and execute successfully, and a strong business plan will keep you working toward strategic targets, so it might be one of the startup expenses considering.

 Given the implications of a strong business plan, many entrepreneurs seek external expertise to craft it.
 You can find business plan templates online for free, but it may be worth working with a small business consultant who has helped successful entrepreneurs in the past.
 The average cost for a business plan can range from $2,000 to $20,000, but a consultant will better prepare your business to secure funding and execute in the early days.

 Licenses & Permits

-Another small business expense you need to factor into your budget is the cost of any licenses or permits you might need.
+Another consideration for small business startup expenses you need to factor into your budget is the cost of any licenses or permits you might need.
 If you’re not planning on running as a sole proprietorship, be ready for incorporation fees in your state, which can be up to $500.
 Additionally, every small business needs some form of insurance, which can cost anywhere from a few hundred to a few thousand dollars per year depending on your business type and size.
 If your business plans to sell physical products, you’ll need to budget for a sales tax license, which vary by state but are typically around $50.

 The key thing you need to know when you budget for licenses & permits is that your small business probably doesn’t need every permit under the rainbow.
 While the three fees I mentioned above are pretty standard, you’ll need to do your research to find out which permits are required for your specific business type and location.